Basic Quantum Algorithms: Multiqubit gates

 where $q_0q_1\cdots q_{n-1}$ is the product of bits $q_0$, $q_1$, ..., $q_{n-1}$.
 Therefore, the state of the target qubit changes if and only if all control qubits are set to 1.
 The state of each control qubit doesn't change when we describe this gate acting on the computational basis.
 The action on a generic vector is obtained by writing the vector as a linear combination of vectors of the computational basis and then using linearity.

-The simplest way to decompose the multiqubit Toffoli gate in terms of the usual Toffoli gate is by using $(n-2)$ draft qubits called \textit{ancillas}.
-The ancillary qubits are interlaced with the control qubits, the first ancilla qubit being inserted between the second and third qubits.
+The simplest way to decompose the multi-controlled NOT gate in terms of the usual Toffoli gate is by using $(n-2)$ draft qubits called \textit{ancillas}.\footnote{An extra auxiliary qubit with a fixed input state is usually called a \textit{clean ancilla}.
+In this work, we refer to it simply as an \textit{ancilla}.} The ancillas are interlaced with the control qubits, the first ancilla being inserted between the second and third qubits.
 The best way to explain the decomposition is to show an example.
 Consider the gate $C^5(X)$, whose decomposition requires three \textit{ancillas}, as shown in the following circuit equivalence:

-The multiqubit Toffoli gate can also be activated when the controls are set to zero.
-In this case, the control qubit is shown as an empty circle.
-For $n$ qubits, we have $2^n$ multiqubit Toffoli gates that can implement any Boolean function of $n$ bits, as described in Sec.~\ref{sec:circ_Boolean_fcn}.
+The multi-controlled NOT gate can also be activated when the control qubits are set to zero.
+In this case, the control qubit is represented by an empty circle.
+Since each control can be either empty or full, and besides there are $n+1$ target qubits, the total number of multi-controlled NOT gates $C^n(X)$ is $(n+1)2^n$.
+The combination of these multi-controlled NOT gates can be used to implement any Boolean function of $n$ bits, as described in Section~\ref{sec:circ_Boolean_fcn}.